clinnection/wfe/docs/README.md

 The workflow engine language supports floating point numbers as double-precision 64-bit format IEEE 754 values and operations as specified in IEEE Standard for Binary Floating-Point Arithmetic, ANSI/IEEE Standard 754-1985

 ## Boolean
-The boolean type represents a logical quantity with two possible values, indicated by the literals ```true``` and ```false```
+The boolean operation represents a logical quantity with two possible values, indicated by the literals ```true``` and ```false```

 ## Date
-TODO: Add date type
+TODO: Add date operation

 # Blocks
 All program statements exist within a "block".
 A block is one or more declarations followed by one or more statements.

 ## Declarations
-A variable is a storage location and has an associated type.
+A variable is a storage location and has an associated operation.
 ```
-declare [name] [type]
+declare [name] [operation]
 ```
-Where "name" is the name of the variable, and "type" is one of:
+Where "name" is the name of the variable, and "operation" is one of:
 * string
 * integer
 * decimal